audreyma50/audreyma50.github.io/_posts/2022-07-08-My-Post-Grad-Trip.md

 ### Athens Day 2
 We started off the day climbing Mount Lycabettus at 8am!
 It's about an easy 15 minute hike and the views are magnificent!
 To be honest, most of our hike was getting to the trailhead.

 Then we headed to The Clumsies...for brunch!
 Their Aegean Negroni was voted best cocktail in 2019 so of course I had to get it.
-I didn't know what a Negroni was before this but I don't like it.
+I didn't know what a Negroni was before this but I don't think I'll be getting it again.
 Otherwise, the food hit and the ambiance was quite calm at least during the day time!

 ### Paros
 Paros was a much needed break after all the running around in Athens.
 Pretty much the biggest things to do here is to just chill at the beach...so that's what we did!